ARM-software/armnn/ContributorGuide.md

 You must use your real name, no pseudonyms or anonymous contributions are accepted.

+## In File Copyright Notice

+In each source file, include the following copyright notice:

+//
+// Copyright © <years additions were made to project> <your name> and Contributors.
+All rights reserved.
+// SPDX-License-Identifier: MIT
+//

+Note: if an existing file does not conform, update it when you next modify it, as convenient.

 ## Releases

 Official Arm NN releases are published through the official [Arm NN Github repository](https://github.com/ARM-software/armnn).